Develop a Python Client Query

 Jupyter

 You can also use the Python client from Jupyter.
-To do so, follow all of the same steps presented in installation, but be sure to also install the deephaven-ipywidgets package, which allows you to display tables and other Deephaven objects in Jupyter.
+To do so, follow all of the same steps presented in installation, but be sure also to install the deephaven-ipywidgets package, which allows you to display tables and other Deephaven objects in Jupyter.